 When Will The Beyond Light Expansion Launch?

-Beyond Light reintroduces The Stranger, and tells the story of the game's exo race.
+Beyond Light reintroduces The Exo Stranger from the first game, and takes us to Europa, the birthplace of the Exo race.

 Here's the gameplay trailer for Destiny 2 Beyond Light.